2011 Presidential Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2011 - Present

-The most prominent feature in this chart is that Position A coins (with edge lettering inverted when the obverse faces up) are generally valued 30-90% higher than Position B coins.
-For example, Hayes President Position A MS69 reaches $575, while Position B MS68 is only $289.
-This edge lettering orientation difference is not a minting error but rather a normal production variation, yet the collecting market assigns significant premiums to Position A coins.
+The most striking pattern in this chart is that Position A coins — those where edge lettering appears inverted when the obverse faces up — are generally valued 30–90% higher than their Position B counterparts.
+For example, a Hayes Position A MS69 reaches $575, while a Position B MS68 trades for only $289.

 History Of The 2011 Presidential Dollar

-Consequently, the 2011 James Garfield Dollar became the last Presidential coin released to the public.
-From 2012 forward, the series would serve collectors only, marking 2011 as the program’s pivotal transition year from ambitious circulation effort to numismatic-only status.
+Consequently, the 2011 James A. Garfield Dollar became the last Presidential coin released to the public through Federal Reserve banks.
+From 2012 onward, the series would serve only collectors — marking 2011 as the pivotal transition year in the program’s history.

 Also Read: Top 40+ Most Valuable Presidential Dollar Coins Worth Money